 Lenders who pester you with constant generic emails or texts are generally bad news.
 They will not offer you the best personal loans for bad credit.
 Make sure you get personalized service from a real legit lender.

 4. Odd Names

 Companies that sound too much like existing companies are probably fake.
-Anyone that sounds like a made up person should also be avoided.
+Anyone that sounds like a made-up person should also be avoided.
 You want to work with lenders who actually exist.
-If you’re not sure, look them up on platforms such as Better Business Bureau.
+If you’re not sure, look them up on platforms such as the Better Business Bureau.